julJan995/hometask-integration-testing/README.md

 1. Run `yarn install` to install all dependencies.
 2. Run `yarn test` to check test command output.

-The concole output will show you the result.
+The console output will show you the result.

 NOTE: if you would like to run tests after every change in the code, you can run a command `yarn test:watch`.